JID: 2010–2016: Career beginnings

 JID released his first mixtape Cakewalk on May 18, 2010.
 Earlier that year, he formed Spillage Village with EarthGang, Hollywood JB, and Jordxn Bryant.
 He released his second mixtape, Cakewalk 2 on June 29, 2011.
 He released his third mixtape, Route of All Evil on June 25, 2012, with guest features from relatively unheard artists EarthGang and Stillz.
-JID funded his music career with jobs at call centers and delivering pizza before he started to get booked for local live shows.
+JID funded his music career working at call centers and delivering pizza before he was booked for live shows.
 On October 22, 2013, his next mixtape was released titled Para Tu.
 The mixtape was later re-released on December 29, 2017.

 In 2014, he opened up with EarthGang and Bas on Ab-Soul's These Days Tour following the release of Spillage Village's first collaboration project, Bears Like This.
 On January 26, 2015, he released his first extended play DiCaprio EP.
 On July 6, Spillage Village released their second collaboration project Bears Like This Too.
 He also toured with Omen on the Elephant Eyes Tour and Bas on the Too High to Riot Tour.
 On December 2, 2016, Spillage Village released Bears Like This Too Much with features from J. Cole and Bas, and production from Mac Miller, Ducko Mcfli, Childish Major and J. Cole among others.

 2017: The Never Story

 On February 20, 2017, it was announced that he had signed to J. Cole's Dreamville label, first releasing the single "Never".
 The full-length album, The Never Story was released on March 10, 2017.
-The album includes guest features from EarthGang, 6LACK, and Mereba, and production from J. Cole, Hollywood JB, Christo and Childish Major, among others.
+The album includes guest features from EarthGang, 6LACK, and Mereba, and production from J. Cole, Hollywood JB, Christo, and Childish Major, among others.
 He later released three more music videos from the album: "D/vision", "Hereditary", and "EdEddnEddy".

 He was also an opening act on the 4 Your Eyez Only Tour in 2017 in the North American and European legs.
 On October 10, JID appeared alongside rappers Cozz, Kodie Shane and Ali Tomineek in a cypher at the BET Hip Hop Awards.
 In November 2017, JID co-headlined in his Never Had Shit Tour with EarthGang, and guests Lute, Chaz French, and Mereba.
 It included 15 dates in North America, and continued in 2018, with 19 dates in Europe.
 On December 13, JID appeared on a remix with Foster The People and Saba called "Pay The Man".